n0rdlicht/wagtail-headless-docker/README.md

 ## Acknowledgements

-Thanks to Bryan Hyshka and Kalob Taulien for the project [hyshka/wagtail-vue-talk](https://github.com/hyshka/wagtail-vue-talk) which laid the foundations here, and to the entire Wagtail team and community for a fantastic product.
+Thanks to Bryan Hyshka and Kalob Taulien for the project [hyshka/wagtail-vue-talk](https://github.com/hyshka/wagtail-vue-talk) (in [video form here](https://www.youtube.com/watch?v=xUWd3o6z2bk) by Coding For Everybody) which laid many foundations, and to the entire Wagtail team and community for a fantastic product.

 [MIT License](LICENSE)